statisticsnorway/dapla-start-ui/README.md

-local-build                    Build the app for local serving local-run                      Run the app locally local-test                     Run tests and get coverage report docker-build                   Build docker image docker-run                     Run app locally with docker docker-shell                   Enter shell of locally running docker container
+local-build                    Build the app for local serving local-run                      Run the app locally local-test                     Run tests and get coverage report update-version-major           Autoincrement and update the major version update-version-minor           Autoincrement and update the minor version update-version-patch           Autoincrement and update the patch version docker-build                   Build docker image docker-run                     Run app locally with docker docker-shell                   Enter shell of locally running docker container